Scan time: 2-3 minutes / Read time: 3-5 minutes

 She can put it down.

-The prompt below will run your one stuck-belief through all four questions.
+The prompt below runs your one stuck belief through all four questions.

 You just tell it the belief and one example of how it shows up.

-🧸 One belief + four honest questions = a wrong belief you can finally put down.
+🧸 One belief + four honest questions = a thought you can finally put down.

 🏄♀️ The prompt